SiteSupra/sitesupra-docs/docs/di_container.rst

 ---------------------------------------------------

 First of all, a package needs to be registered.
 This is done by overriding ``registerPackages`` in ``SupraApplication`` class (located in ``supra/SupraApplication.php``).
-This method simply returns array of package instances, like the below:
+This method simply returns array of package instances, like in the example below:

 .. code-block:: php
     :linenos: